Factors to Know Before Selling a House in Foreclosure in Washington

 To sell your house during foreclosure, you’ll need to show your lender some documents, like:

 Knowing Washington’s real estate laws is key, especially for a short sale, where your home sells for less than you owe.
-Having these documents ready can make the approval faster and show you are serious about solving the foreclosure.
+Having these documents ready can speed up the approval and show that you are serious about solving the foreclosure.

 Can Negotiations With Lenders Improve Selling Outcomes?